Trams in Nordhausen: Current fleet (Combino)

 The current fleet consists entirely of Siemens Combino trams manufactured between 2000 and 2011.
-All are three-section vehicles, 2.3 m wide and roughly 20 m long, but the different models (Basic, Advanced and Classic) have different designs of cab end and there is a mixture of uni-directional and bi-directional vehicles.
-Due to the gradients on the tram network all wheels are powered.
+All are three-section vehicles (the first three-section Combino trams) and are 2.3 m wide and roughly 20 m long.
+The different models (Basic, Advanced and Classic) have different designs of cab end and there is a mixture of uni-directional and bi-directional vehicles.
+Due to the maximum gradient of 9.3 % on the tram network all wheels are powered.
 The Combino Duo trams are fitted with a diesel engine to allow operation on the unelectrified section of tram-train line 10 on the Harzquerbahn.